Floydlang/floyd/docs/README.md

 - You have limited brainpower, limited time, limited hardware -- great design is about figuring out how to spend these where it has maximum impact for the *product*.

 Also at all cost avoid getting "design lumps" into your system that constantly limits how you can improve the software.
 "It can't be changed".
-A single well-placed mutex will break the composability of the entire system - google "win16 mutex".
+A single well-placed mutex will break the composability of the entire system: google "win16 mutex".
 Your code needs to be reshaped during its lifetime and Floyd makes sure this is smooth.

 - If you can't on request draw a clear overview picture how your system is structured -- then you can't possibly make system-wide decisions like which functions to optimize, what to cache and how to do *anything* with concurrency.